wduquette/joe/mdbook/src/bert_vm.md

-# Appendix: Clark Virtual Machine
+# Appendix: Bert Virtual Machine

-This appendix describes the Clark byte-engine's virtual machine.
+This appendix describes the legacy Bert byte-engine's virtual machine.

-**NOTE:** this information is for the benefit of the language maintainer.
-The VM's architecture and instruction set details are not part of the language specification, and can change without notice.
+**NOTE:** Bert has been superseded by the Clark byte-engine, and will eventually be removed from the code base.
+This appendix will be retained for reference until that time.

-The byte-engine is a stack machine with a few registers:
+The Bert byte-engine is a stack machine with a few registers:

 - `ip` is the instruction pointer within the current function.
 - `T` is the temporary register, used to stash a value momentarily during